puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/ntp.md

 	server 1.centos.pool.ntp.org
 	server 2.centos.pool.ntp.org

 These ntp.org servers aren't actually time servers themselves; rather, they're access points that will pass you on to one of a pool of public timeservers.
-Most servers assigned through the ntp.org pool are provided by volunters running NTP as an extra service on a mail or web server.
+Most servers assigned through the ntp.org pool are provided by volunteers running NTP as an extra service on a mail or web server.

 While these work well enough, you'll get more accurate time and use less network resources if you pick public timeservers in your area.